TFortescue/Table-Plan-Project/README.md

 ## Customisation

 The way the script decides on the "best" arrangement is based on scores.
-These scores (penalties and bonuses) are set as constants at the top of the Python script (e.g., `BONUS_PREFERRED`, `PENALTY_RELATION`).
+These scores (penalties and bonuses) are set as constants at the top of the Python script (`Table_Plans.py` - e.g., `BONUS_PREFERRED`, `PENALTY_RELATION`).
 You can change these numbers in the script if you want to make certain rules more or less important.

 ## Possible Future Ideas

 * The script currently finds one arrangement per meal if possible.
 It could be changed to find several different options.

 ---

-*This README was generated based on the script's functionality.*
+This README was generated based on the script's functionality and then amended by the author *Author: TFortescue*
-*Author: TFortescue*